venugoapalreddy/biztalk-docs/biztalk/core/trading-partner-agreement.md

 -   The encoding agreement for X12 and EDIFACT messages and transport agreement (for AS2) cannot be part of one agreement.
 You must create separate agreements for both.

 ## Global or fallback agreement
  Certain business organizations may choose to have a singular set of B2B processing mechanism without differentiating on the partners involved in specific B2B messaging.
 In effect, such business organizations have just one common B2B protocol setting that is shared with all other trading partners.
 Also, because such organizations do not need to have specific settings for specific partners, the B2B protocol settings are defined for the trading partner itself and not for a trading business profile.
-In [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)], such business organizations are reflected as **Global Trading Partners**.
-Other businesses that need to trade with a business represented as a global trading partner use agreements with the global trading partner that are called **Global Trading Partner Agreement**.
+In [!INCLUDE [btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)], such business organizations are reflected as <strong>Global Trading Partners</strong>.
+Other businesses that need to trade with a business represented as a global trading partner use agreements with the global trading partner that are called <strong>Global Trading Partner Agreement</strong>.
 These agreements conform to the message encoding and protocol settings defined for the global trading partner.

  The settings defined at the global level can also be useful in scenarios when the profile-specific protocol settings between two trading partners do not formulate a trading partner agreement.
-In this scenario, the organization hosting [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] can use the protocol settings defined for the partner to formulate an agreement with another trading business profile.
-In such cases, the agreement arrived at using the global protocol settings defined for the partner is called the **Fallback Trading Partner Agreement**.
+In this scenario, the organization hosting [!INCLUDE [btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] can use the protocol settings defined for the partner to formulate an agreement with another trading business profile.
+In such cases, the agreement arrived at using the global protocol settings defined for the partner is called the <strong>Fallback Trading Partner Agreement</strong>.

 ## Learn next